An Introduction to Flow Matching and Diffusion Models: Introduction

-\paragraph{Summary} We summarize our discussion so far as follows. \begin{summarybox}[Generation as Sampling] We summarize the findings of this section: \begin{enumerate} \item In this class, we consider the task of generating objects that are represented as vectors $z\in\mathbb{R}^d$ such as images, videos, or molecular structures. \item Generation is the task of generating samples from a probability distribution $\pdata$ having access to a dataset of samples $z_1,\dots,z_N\sim \pdata$ during training. \item Conditional generation assumes that we condition the distribution on a label $y$ and we want to sample from $\pdata(\cdot|y)$ having access to data set of pairs $(z_1,y)\dots,(z_N,y)$ during training. \item Our goal is to train a generative model to transform samples from a simple distribution $\pinit$ (e.g. a Gaussian) into samples from $\pdata$. \end{enumerate} \end{summarybox}
+\begin{summarybox}[Generation as Sampling] We summarize the findings of this section: \begin{enumerate} \item In this work, we mainly consider the task of generating objects that are represented as vectors $z\in\mathbb{R}^d$ such as images, videos, and molecular structures. \item Generation is the task of generating samples from a probability distribution $\pdata$ having access to a dataset of samples $z_1,\dots,z_N\sim \pdata$ during training. \item Guided generation assumes that we condition the distribution on a label $y$ and we want to sample from $\pdata(\cdot|y)$ having access to data set of pairs $(z_1,y)\dots,(z_N,y)$ during training. \item Our goal is to construct a generative model, i.e. a model that returns samples from $\pdata$ after training. \end{enumerate} \end{summarybox}